Search

 Directions

 • In a saucepan or pot, mix water, agar-agar powder or strips, pandan leaf, sugar, and salt.
-If using agar-agar powder, stir to separate the powder from clumping.
-Bring to a boil over medium heat while constantly stirring them with a ladle.
+If using agar-agar powder, stir to break up any clumps.
+Bring to a boil over medium heat, stirring constantly with a ladle.

-• Once the water slightly thickens and the agar-agar powder is fully dissolved and no longer visible, turn off the heat and move the pot away from the stove to stop the cooking.
+• Once the agar-agar powder is fully dissolved and no longer visible, turn off the heat and move the pot away from the stove to stop cooking.

-• Add coconut water into the pot and stir well.
-You can discard the pandan leaf.
+• Add coconut water to the pot and stir while mixing.
+At this point, you can discard the pandan leaf.

-• Pour the mix into individual containers or back into the coconut shell from which you used the water.
-Cover the containers or coconut shells and leave them to chill in the refrigerator for at least 4 hours.
+• Cover the containers or coconut shells and chill in the refrigerator for at least 4 hours.

 Notes